ngo-minh-thang-nguyen/Java_hibernate/helloworld/README.md

 ![image](https://user-images.githubusercontent.com/12558275/223874824-5bc10c82-7838-4534-937d-3096be4211ce.png)

 ###### Database path configuration
-For the database, you need to change the variable PATH_DB in the class UploadServlet, as in the image below :
+For the database, you need to change the variable PATH_DB in the class UploadServlet.java, as illustrated in the image below :

 ![image](https://user-images.githubusercontent.com/12558275/223875743-a34f7cc8-95aa-4cc4-9cc2-e948f594bb89.png)